JamesManningR/DeparturesBoardVue2/README.md

 ### What I think could be improved

 - Of course I would like the app to actually work as intended, but I think that's a given.
 - I wish my tests worked with the vue components, I think that would have been a good way to test the functionality of the app.
+I tried using different methods for instance using the `computed.call` method, but this still gave me issues.
+If I had more time I would have tried to figure this one out.
 - I had a lot in mind for improving the performance of the app (such as using a virtual list to render the table, using a web worker to handle the sorting, lazy loading components, etc.) but with the core functionality not being there, I didn't want to go too far down that rabbit hole.
 - I think the note to say *may* use nuxt might have been more of a possitive nudge than a negative one, but I think I would have been better off using nuxt to get the app up and running faster, as well as handling ssr.
 I initially read the *may* as a suggestion to not use nuxt but I think that was a misinterpretation on my part (and of course I would clarify this by sending a messege).